 In the United Kingdom, any organisation that employs more than 250 people must publish their own internal figures when it comes to a gender pay gap.
 Even charitable organisations must do the same.
 What has been discovered is that the problem we just talked about is not reversing.
 In fact, well over 2,500 companies are paying women more than 20 percent less than men.
 Compare that with the less than 100 that are paying women more than 20 percent than men and it is easy to see where the problem lies.
 The gap should be narrowing, but it is not.
 Part of the reason that this requirement exsits is to encourage businesses to evaluate their salary scale each year in an effort to make sure it is equitable.
 What the government is finding is that this effort is largely not working.
 Companies are just filing the information because they have to.
 Once the numbers are submitted, they are quickly forgotten.

-Moving forward, the pay gap between genders will continue to be talked about.
+Moving forward, the pay gap between genders will continue to be talked about, especially with GAD Network.
 This is a positive development that has come about because of increase gender quality throughout British society.
 At the same time, just talking about it does not solve the problem.
 There is still much work to be done if women want to finally be paid the same amount as men when it comes to qualifications and years on the job.